SafeExamBrowser/seb-server/README.rst

 - Becoming a SEB Alliance member

 We use github to host code, to track issues and feature requests, as well as accept pull requests.
-And we use [Github issues](https://github.com/SafeExamBrowser/seb-server/issues) to track public bugs.
+And we use `Github issues <https://github.com/SafeExamBrowser/seb-server/issues>`_ to track public bugs.
 Report a bug by [opening a new issue]();

-**Before enter a new bug-report, ensure the bug was not already reported** Please fill and provide all the information suggested by the bug-report template Great Bug Reports tend to have:
+**Before enter a new bug-report, ensure the bug was not already reported**

+Please fill and provide all the information suggested by the bug-report template Great Bug Reports tend to have:

 - A quick summary and/or background
 - Steps to reproduce
-    - Be specific!
-    - Give sample code if you can.
+- Be specific and give sample code if you can.
 Can also be Pseudocode.
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ** We Use Git-Flow for Code Contributions**

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)).
+Pull requests are the best way to propose changes to the codebase.
+We use `Github Flow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `development`.
 The development branch always has the newest changes.
 2. If you've added code that should be tested, add tests.